Ksenia Efremova: Career

-2021–2023: Junior career
+Juniors

 Efremova was in the spotlight from an early age as a "tennis prodigy".
 By the age of 11-years-old, she was competing in the 14-year-old age group.
 On 3 December 2021, just six days after her father died, Efremova won a final in Sweden and dedicated the title to him.

-In February 2022, Efremova won the Tim Essonne event after beating Marta Mariia Makarova in the final.
-Efremova then leapfrogged to the ITF Juniors under-18 circuit, where she won five titles in categories grade 4 and 5, the first of which just nine days after celebrating her 13th birthday in April.
-Efremova first came to the tennis world's attention in October 2022, when she won the season-ending Tennis Europe Masters in the under-14 category in Monte-Carlo.
+In February 2022, Efremova won the prestigious Tim Essonne Cup, defeating Mariia Makarova in the final.
+She then leapfrogged to the ITF Juniors under-18 circuit, where she won five titles in categories grade 4 and 5, the first of which just nine days after celebrating her 13th birthday in April.
+Efremova first came to the tennis world's attention in October 2022, when she won the season-ending Tennis Europe Masters in the under-14 category in Monte-Carlo, Monaco.
 It was her sixth title of the season on the U14 Tennis Europe circuit.

-In January 2023, Efremova reached the semi-final of the Petits As in Tarbes, the world's leading indoor U14 competition, which she lost to Anna Pushkareva.
+In January 2023, Efremova reached the semifinals of the Petits As in Tarbes, the world's leading indoor U-14 competition, which she lost to Anna Pushkareva.
 In February, Efremova defended her Tim Essonne title by beating Sara Oliveriusova in the final.
-In March, she reached the final of a U16 tournament in Torelló despite still being one month away from her 14th birthday, and although she narrowly lost it, Efremova did win the doubles events with Adelina Lachinova.
-In 2023, Efremova won two Tennis Europe Super Category events, the first in Maia in May, and the second in Düren in August.
+In March, one month away from her 14th birthday, she reached the final of a U-16 tournament in Torelló, Spain, where she narrowly lost it.
+Despite that heartbreaking result, she was crowned champion in the doubles category, with Adelina Lachinova.
+That season, the French also won two Europe Super Category events, the first in Maia in May, and the second in Düren in August.

+Efremova received a wildcard from the Australian Tennis Federation for the junior tournament of the 2024 Australian Open, where she defeated three opponents, including the fifth seed Tereza Valentová in the first round.
+She lost in the quarterfinals to the top seed and eventual champion, Renáta Jamrichová.

+In February 2024, Efremova represented France at the girls U-16 Zone A team Winter Cup qualifying competition in Feucherolles, but withdrew from the final-round due to an elbow injury.
+As a consequence, she also missed the entire European clay season.
+In June, she returned and played in qualifying round at J300 Roehampton, a prestigious grass-court junior event.
+She won all matches in the qualifying but fell in the first round of the main draw.
+A few weeks later, she played the girls' singles qualifying at the Wimbledon Championships, losing in the final round.

+In January 2026, Efremova won the girls' singles title at the 2026 Australian Open, defeating Ekaterina Tupitsyna in straight sets.
+With this result, she reached an ITF junior combined ranking of world No. 1 on 2 February 2026.